This article is part of The Ascender, the Highrise platform for articles and resources.

 This is one of the most obvious benefits of group coaching.
 The individual costs for group coaching are lower when compared to one-on-one coaching.

 Group coaching is more cost-effective since multiple clients share a coach's time.
-Hosting a bigger coaching class might cost more, but there are several ways to side-step this.
+Hosting a bigger coaching class might cost more for the coach, but there are several ways to side-step this.

 Many coaches have an online group coaching program with a membership model that caters to clients at different income levels.

 Group coaching also allows coaches to earn more money while delivering more value to clients.
-Group coaching can cost as much as 75% less than one-on-one coaching sessions.
+Group coaching can cost as much as 75% less than one-on-one coaching sessions for the clients.

 In addition to this, group coaching also allows experienced coaches with a proven program to scale their coaching business through techniques such as selling a pre-recorded course.